sbatra24/idrr/README.md

 Code for **Learning Compact Representations via Intrinsic Dimension Regularization**, published in the Proceedings of Machine Learning Research (PMLR) through the GRaM workshop at ICLR 2026, Proceedings Track.
 Authors: Kaustubh Bukkapatnam, Laksh Patel, Soham Batra.

-The whole thing is one Colab notebook, `IDRR_reproduction.ipynb`.
-It rebuilds every experiment in the paper from scratch: the method, the seven baselines, the four datasets, Tables 1 to 5, and all the figures.
+`IDRR_reproduction.ipynb` rebuilds every experiment in the paper from scratch: the method, the seven baselines, the four datasets, Tables 1 to 5, and all the figures.
 The original experiment code was lost, so this is a clean reimplementation written against the paper's own specification (Section 5 and Appendix C).

 ## The idea